Planetbiru/MagicObject/manual/includes/_entity.md

 2. Cannot use columns in the reference table either for filter (where) or for sorting (order by).

 Users must be aware of these two shortcomings before deciding to use a subquery.

+### Find All with Opetion

+1. MagicObject::FIND_OPTION_NO_COUNT_DATA
+2. MagicObject::FIND_OPTION_NO_FETCH_DATA

+If the `MagicObject::FIND_OPTION_NO_COUNT_DATA` option is provided, the MagicObject will not count data even if a PicoPageable is provided.
+This will reduce data processing time but the user does not know how much data actually is.
+This option can be selected when dealing with very large data.

+If the `MagicObject::FIND_OPTION_NO_FETCH_DATA` option is given, MagicObject will not directly fetch data and store it in the object.
+Users must retrieve data one by one using the fetch method.
+This option can be selected when handling very large data so that it does not consume much memory.